syncfusion-content/blazor-docs/blazor/dropdown-list/style.md

 ## Disabled state

-You can specifies the boolean value to [Enabled](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.SfDropDownBase-1.html#Syncfusion_Blazor_DropDowns_SfDropDownBase_1_Enabled) property that indicates whether the component is enabled or not.
+Specify the boolean value to the [Enabled](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.SfDropDownBase-1.html#Syncfusion_Blazor_DropDowns_SfDropDownBase_1_Enabled) property that indicates whether the component is enabled or not.

 {% highlight cshtml %}